aspose-pdf/Aspose.PDF-Documentation/nodejs-cpp/parsing/extract-text-from-pdf/_index.md

 **CommonJS:**

 1. Require the AsposePDFforNode.сjs module.
-1. The name of the resulting file is set, in this example "Aspose.pdf".
+1. Specify the path for the PDF file from which the text will be extracted.
 1. Waiting for module initialization with 'AsposePdf().then'.
 The object is returned.
 1. Call the function [AsposePdfExtractText](https://reference.aspose.com/pdf/nodejs-cpp/convert/asposepdfextracttext/) from the AsposePDFforNode module.
 1. Extracted text is stored in the JSON object.
 Thus, if 'json.errorCode' is 0, the extracted text is displayed using console.log.
 If the json.errorCode parameter is not 0 and, accordingly, an error appears in your file, the error information will be contained in 'json.errorText'.